-NSW Police Force:
+NSW Police Force

-The NSW Police Force is not responsible for the funding or the operation of CCTV schemes.
-The Standard Operating Procedures for the scheme incorporatesincorporate protocols covering communication and liaison between Council and NSW Police.
+The Standard Operating Procedures for the scheme incorporate protocols covering communication and liaison between Council and NSW Police.
 A CCTV monitor is located within the Wagga Wagga Police Station for passive monitoring only.
 This location and use of this monitor has been determined in accordance with the NSW guidelines for the monitoring of CCTV.
 NSW Police are provided with the ability to review stored footage and download for evidentiary purposes.